Protect your organization and Avoid Litigation

-With our ongoing compliance management service you get monthly reports and you also get manual human audits including re-certification every 6 months.
+With our ongoing compliance management service you get monthly reports and you also get manual human audits including re-certification every 3 or 6 months.

 As part of Ongoing Compliance Management, we offer litigation support in the event that you receive a demand letter or are sued for lack of WCAG compliance.

 We will review all claims made against your site for validity and provide supporting evidence to refute or defend against those claims.
 For all valid claims, we can quickly help you to remediate those issues.

 Please note: this is not legal advice and is no substitute to proper legal counsel.